S1ckB0y1337/TokenPlayer/README.md

   --password arg         Password in plaintext format.
   --domain arg           The domain the user belongs, if domain isn't specified
                          the local machine will be used.

+UAC Bypass Options:
+  --pwnuac               Will try to bypass UAC using the token-duplication
+                         method.
 ```

 ## Compile Instructions